- Home

 Although your stable is prohibited from placing a bet on a race, there's nothing to stop you as Manager/Owner of your stable from having a flutter.
 After all, that's what your stable pays you wages for eh?

 Odds in Track King are totalisator odds, which means that the amount bet by other Track Kings on each horse is what drives the final price - these odds are not any form of prediction by the game itself.
-The betting 'pool' for each race (ie the money that other people have bet out on this race) is shown above the betting page.
+The betting 'pool' for each race (ie the money that other people have bet out on this race) is shown above the betting tab, attached to the bottom of the Race page/field.
 On the page you will see the horses, and the current 'expected' return for each dollar you bet on a win or a place.
 These odds will change as more bets are placed, and the money that is paid out will be paid based on the odds at the time the race starts - NOT the odds at the time you placed the bet.
 Be warned that the totalisator does take a small cut, so if you are the only person betting on the race then your win often won't be as large as your bet.

 When you place a bet, you may bet on several different outcomes: